Journalism code ticket + travel scholarships

 When will I receive my scholarship?

 When we notify scholarship recipients, we will include information about how to receive the scholarship funds.
-In short, we’ll ask you to fill out a form to receive a stipend and a form to gather your W-9 details.
-Our administrators will process the payment.
+We’ll ask you to fill out a form to receive a stipend and a form to gather your W-9 details, and then our administrators will process the payment.
 It may take a month or so for check processing.

 What if I need more than $500 for my travel?